Atlantic Health Strategies

 What does a behavioral health MSO actually do that a generalist consultant cannot?

-A behavioral health MSO runs the operational backbone of your program (licensure, accreditation, HR files, IT/cybersecurity, compliance, credentialing) as an integrated system, not as separate advisory engagements.
-That integration matters because regulators look at it as one system.
-The HHS Office for Civil Rights settled with Deer Oaks Behavioral Health in 2025 for $225,000 specifically because a thorough HIPAA risk analysis was not in place across the organization.
-A generalist consultant writing a policy does not catch that.
+A behavioral health MSO runs the operational backbone of your program (licensure, accreditation, HR files, IT and cybersecurity, compliance, credentialing) as one integrated system, not as separate advisory engagements.
+Regulators treat it as one system.
+HHS OCR settled with Deer Oaks for $225,000 on July 7, 2025 specifically because the provider had not conducted an accurate and thorough risk analysis, and OCR imposed a two-year corrective action plan on top of the payment.
+A generalist writing a policy does not catch that.
 An MSO operating the systems does.

 How long does state behavioral health licensure typically take, and how does AHS shorten it?

-Timelines vary widely by state and level of care, but most addiction treatment licensure packets that go to a state behavioral health agency take 60 to 180 days from submission to approval, longer if the application is bounced for revisions.
-AHS shortens that window by submitting policy stacks already crosswalked to the state rule, anticipating reviewer questions from prior cycles, and managing the survey readiness review before inspectors arrive.
+Timelines vary by state and level of care, but most addiction treatment licensure packets submitted to a state behavioral health agency take 60 to 180 days from submission to approval, longer if the application is bounced for revisions.
+Our team shortens the window by submitting policy stacks already crosswalked to the state rule, anticipating reviewer questions from prior cycles, and running a mock survey before inspectors arrive.
 The result is fewer revisions and a more predictable effective date.

 What are the biggest compliance risks for behavioral health operators right now?

 Three risks dominate.
-First, HIPAA Security Rule enforcement tied to ransomware and missing risk analyses, which OCR has settled repeatedly with behavioral health providers including Deer Oaks ($225,000) and Green Ridge Behavioral Health ($40,000).
-Second, False Claims Act exposure tied to documentation, supervision, and billing for services not properly rendered, as in the $2.5 million North Carolina Medicaid settlement with Southeastern Behavioral Healthcare.
-Third, workforce instability driving credentialing and survey findings, with behavioral health turnover rates running 25 to 60 percent annually per the National Academies.
+First, HIPAA Security Rule enforcement tied to ransomware and missing risk analyses, which OCR has settled repeatedly with behavioral health providers, including Deer Oaks ($225,000 in 2025, 171,871 individuals affected) and Green Ridge Behavioral Health in Maryland ($40,000 in 2024, roughly 14,000 patients affected).
+Second, False Claims Act exposure tied to documentation, supervision, and billing for services not properly rendered, as in the $2,505,000 North Carolina Medicaid settlement with Southeastern Behavioral Healthcare Services in December 2024.
+Third, workforce instability driving credentialing gaps and survey findings, with behavioral health turnover reported at 25 to 60 percent annually by the National Academies.

-Does AHS work in California, New York, or do ABA/autism services?
+Does AHS work in California, New York, or offer ABA and autism services?

-No. AHS does not license or operate behavioral health programs in California or New York, and we do not provide ABA or autism services.
-We focus on addiction treatment and mental health programs in states where our team has deep operational experience with the state behavioral health agency, the relevant Medicaid carve-out, and the specific levels of care our clients run.
+No. Atlantic Health Strategies does not license or operate behavioral health programs in California or New York, and we do not provide ABA or autism services.
+Our team focuses on addiction treatment and mental health programs in states where we have deep operational experience with the state behavioral health agency, the relevant Medicaid carve-out, and the specific levels of care our clients run, including Florida, Georgia, Tennessee, and Texas.